Assistant Teaching Professor and Resident Fellow, Center for Public Interest Advocacy and Collaboration

 Pepperdine Law School, JD 2005

 Professor Stefanie (Stevie) Leahy teaches in the first-year Legal Skills in Social Context (LSSC) program.
 Professor Leahy was appointed an assistant teaching professor at Northeastern Law in July 2020 following her term as a visiting assistant professor during the 2019-2020 academic year.
 Within LSSC, Professor Leahy has collaborated with LatinoJustice PRLDEF, GLBB, HCRS and CLBB, among other organizations.
-In connection with her work as the CPIAC Resident Fellow, Professor Leahy’s current projects focus on the cradle to prison pipeline and juvenile justice.
+In connection with her work as the Center for Public Interest Advocacy and Collaboration (CPIAC) Resident Fellow, Professor Leahy’s current projects focus on the cradle-to-prison pipeline and juvenile justice.

 Outside of LSSC, Professor Leahy also teaches Introduction to Writing for Litigation.
 Professor Leahy is an active member of the Association of Legal Writing Directors, and in 2021 was awarded an outstanding Service Award in recognition of her contributions as a member of the organization’s Leadership and Development (L&D) Committee.
 Before joining the faculty at Northeastern, Professor Leahy taught at New England Law Boston within the legal writing and academic success departments.